ROXANNE is a security project funded under the European Union Horizon 2020 innovation programme.

 This approach allows some of the issues raised by surveillance to be mitigated before law enforcement use the ROXANNE platform, meaning that ROXANNE partners have considered all possible scenarios to prevent illegitimate uses of the platform.

-The Ethics Board comprises a group of experts who can identify and assess potential issues about the work carried out in ROXANNE.
+The Ethics Board comprises a group of experts who can help identify and assess, on request, potential issues about the work carried out in ROXANNE.
 Partners can consult the Ethics Board as the research develops so as to enhance their own research with the expertise of the Ethics Board.
-This Board also provides independent accountability to the analysis of legal, ethical, and social issues conducted by Trilateral.
+This Board also provides offers advice on the analysis of legal, ethical, and social issues conducted by Trilateral and other partners

 Trilateral works with the Ethics Board and its partners in ROXANNE to ensure that the platform is built in an ethical way and will be used in a legitimate way.
 By identifying and dealing with ethical, social, and legal issues that are present in terms of surveillance technologies, the ROXANNE consortium can enable faster investigations into organised crime whilst also mitigating these issues.